19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

 [Spell Scrolls](Spell%20Scrolls.md) are created by casters using [Mythril](../Mythril.md) infused ink.
 Casters will usually put this individual pages together in a [Spell Book](../../Items/Individual%20Item%20Cards/Gear/100%20Coins/Blank%20Book.md), but they can be loose.

-Spell scrolls can act as a kind of storage for any spells the PC comes across.
+Spell scrolls can act as a kind of memory storage for any spells the PC comes across.

 ## Making Spell Scrolls